maubanel/UE5-Lighting/mobility/README.md

 ##### `Step 11.`\|`ITL`| :large_blue_diamond: :small_blue_diamond:

 Notice that a static light does not cast light on a stationary or movable object.
 Even if the player goes underneath this light they will not get a shadow.
 Notice that this looks wrong.
 We should mostly use static lights with static objects that both don't get changed dynamically.
 Now remember a static mesh that has a **Mobility** of static can still have an animated material (the model can't move).
+Notice that the self shadowing on the cubes doesn't look right.
+They are a lot brighter than the static ones and again look wrong.

 ![no shadow cast from static light to stationary object](images/NoShadow.jpg)